Thecapable/Password-Strength-Categorization/README.md

 # Password-Strength-Categorization

 Often we require to set up passwords while making a new account on different platforms.
-There are certain conditions while creating a new password which make it difficult to crack for potential threats.
-It is therefore recommended to follow the conditions in order to make your password fool-proof.
-The program checks the strenth of the password on the following parameters:
+There are certain things which can be done to make your password secure from potential threats.
+It is therefore recommended to keep certain things in mind and follow some practices in order to make your password fool-proof.
+This program checks the strength of your password on the following parameters:

 1. **Password is atleast 8 characters long**
 2. **Password is atmost 16 characters long**